tomokawaguchi/dcs-employee-list-app/README.md

 1. Completing all the testing for both frontend and backend.
 Currently working on the testing with JUnit and Mokito for the backend.

 2. I also would like to refactor React code so that my functions are more testable and become pure.
 Also I'd like to refactor components restructure more unit testing aspects in mind.

+## Change logs

+- 17-02-2023 : Start and finish date format have been updated to `yyyy-MM-dd` and its associated logics in both frontend and backend have been adjusted accordingly.